-In this post, we’ll cover 25 common REST API questions you should know how to answer before your next interview, including some broad questions and others that may require more in-depth, technical responses.
-Let’s get started.
+In this post, we’ll go through 25 important REST API questions you should know how to answer when interviewing for a web developer position, including some broad questions and others that may require more in-depth, technical responses.
+So, let’s get started.

 1. What is REST?